Java4all/jenkins4casc/README.md

 # jenkins4casc

-Repository for the Praqma custom Docker image using the new [Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
+Repository for the Jenkins CaC custom Docker image using the new [Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin).

 ## How to use the Docker image